phmullins/knowledge/books/books-reading.md

-## Books that I am currently reading
+A list of books that I am currently reading.

 - Go Bootcamp: Everything you need to know to get started with Go, by Matt Aimonetti
 - Linux Command Line and Shell Scripting Bible (3rd Edition), by Christine Bresnahan